San Diego Humane Society: History

 San Diego Humane Society was organized on March 10, 1880, by George W. Marston and George W. Hazzard, and is the oldest and largest humane society in San Diego County.
 In 1934, the organization signed a contract with the City of San Diego to operate a shelter under the supervision of the County Department of Health.
 In 1951, the first animals were moved to the original site, located on Sherman Street (formerly a milk plant).

 In 2003, San Diego Humane Society moved into its new buildings on Gaines Street, where the San Diego Campus has been located ever since.
-Through merger agreements, they absorbed the former North County Humane Society & SPCA in Oceanside, California in 2010, and the Escondido Humane Society in Escondido, California in 2014.
+Through merger agreements, they absorbed the former North County Humane Society & SPCA in Oceanside, California, in 2010, and the Escondido Humane Society in Escondido, California, in 2014.

 In 2014, San Diego Humane Society merged with PAWS San Diego, to expand programs that help pet owners keep their pets, making this the largest pet safety net service in San Diego.
 Later that year, San Diego Humane Society merged with Project Wildlife, the primary local resource for animal rehabilitation, conservation and wildlife education.

 In 2015, San Diego Humane Society and the San Diego Animal Welfare Coalition announced that San Diego County reached zero euthanasia for healthy and treatable animals.
-After working for more than a decade to manage the county’s homeless animal population and increase opportunities for pet adoptions, this achievement made San Diego the largest city in the U.S. to reach this goal, and the commitment to “Stay at Zero” has remained ever since.
+After working for more than a decade to manage the county's homeless animal population and increase opportunities for pet adoptions, this achievement made San Diego the largest city in the U.S. to reach this goal, and the commitment to "Stay at Zero" has remained ever since.

-In 2018, San Diego Humane Society opened the Pilar & Chuck Bahde Center for Shelter Medicine – the first of its kind in California.
+In 2018, San Diego Humane Society opened the Pilar & Chuck Bahde Center for Shelter Medicine—the first of its kind in California.
 The hospital offers comprehensive shelter medicine to homeless pets and serves as a teaching hospital to train the shelter veterinarians of tomorrow.
 The following year, San Diego Humane Society expanded its Project Wildlife program and opened the Pilar & Chuck Bahde Wildlife Center in 2019.

 In 2020, San Diego Humane Society welcomed its Ramona Campus.
 The former Fund for Animals Wildlife Center in Ramona had been part of the Humane Society of the United States for more than two decades.
 With this new 13-acre Ramona Wildlife Center, the work of Project Wildlife expanded to protect and care for more injured and orphaned wildlife throughout Southern California, including native apex predators such as bears, coyotes and birds of prey.
+The Ramona Wildlife Center is the only place in San Diego County that can care for and rehabilitate native apex predators.